camunda/camunda-platform-get-started/README.md

 ## Deploy using Camunda Modeler

-To the deploy the [process](process/send-email.bpmn) using the Camunda Modeler follow these steps:
+To deploy the [process](process/send-email.bpmn) using the Camunda Modeler follow these steps:

 1. Press the _Deploy current diagram_ button